commaai/comma-steering-control/README.md

 - In [0.9.2](https://blog.comma.ai/092release/#chevrolet-bolt-euv), we introduced a non-linear feed-forward function.
 - There has been [extensive community effort](https://github.com/twilsonco/openpilot/tree/log-info) to improve the controller (speed-based relationships, using neural networks, etc)
 - We are working on similar techniques to further improve steering controls

-We recognize that access to large, high-quuality datasets is a pre-requisite to improving controls.
-So, we hope this dataset aids and accelerates community effort to bring the best openpilot experience to all cars.

 ## Dataset
 - Download the dataset from [HuggingFace](https://huggingface.co/datasets/commaai/commaSteeringControl/tree/main/data)